tomitheninja/university/num_algos/count.md

 - because that will always equal v.size()
 ```

-also all the bricks are in a nice linear path (in an array), so we don't have to worry about counting one multiple times.
+also, all the bricks are in a nice linear path (in an array), so we don't have to worry about counting one multiple times (like we often do when counting the number of people in a group.

-### TASK: so let's count how many bricks are larger than 5
+### TASK: Count how many bricks are larger than 5

 * close all your fingers (count = 0)
 * and start measuring all the bricks (for loop)